Azure/azureml-examples/README.md

 ## Contents

-This example repo is structured for real ML projects.
-You can utilize the structure for automating the entire ML lifecycle on GitHub using AML.
+This example repo is structured for real ML projects, with modifications specific to showing examples.
+You can use the [official GitHub template](https://github.com/Azure/azureml-template) to schedule your own ML workflow(s).

 |directory|description|
 |-|-|